FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 The `children` function will render its Skia elements inside of [a clipping group](https://shopify.github.io/react-native-skia/docs/group/#clipping-operations) that sit inside of the bounds of the charts axes, so that your charting elements do not overflow outside of your axes.

+### `panX`

+A number of units to pan the chart in the positive X direction.

+### `panY`

+A number of units to pan the chart in the positive Y direction.

+### `scaleX`

+A multiple by which to scale the chart in the X axis.
+A value of 1 is equivalent to no scaling.
+A value greater than one effectively "zooms iout" to the chart, while a value less than one "zooms in".
+A value of 0 is invalid and will be ingnored.

+### `scaleY`

+A multiple by which to scale the chart in the Y axis.
+A value of 1 is equivalent to no scaling.
+A value greater than one effectively "zooms out" to the chart, while a value less than one "zooms in".
+A value of 0 is invalid and will be ingnored.

 ### `padding`

 A `number` or an object of shape `{ left?: number; right?: number; top?: number; bottom?: number; }` that specifies that padding between the outer bounds of the Skia canvas and where the charting bounds will occur.